 Margeries Dal is a 20 km long, NNEstriking valley on West Ymers \emptyset .
-Scheelite mineralization is known in two areas about 12 km from each other -North and South Margeries Dal (Fig. 1)
+Scheelite mineralization is known in two areas about 12 km from each other -North and South Margeries Dal (Fig. 1).

-In Margeries Dal, Upper EBG sediments are cut by large E-W striking faults, over 10 km long and with throw, of 100 to 1000 m (Fig. 6).
-The norther blocks are generally downthrown.
+In Margeries Dal, Upper EBG sediments are cut by large E-W striking faults, over 10 km long and with throws of 100 to 1000 m (Fig. 6).
+The northern blocks are generally downthrown.
 Many second-order faults, up to a few hundred metres long, branch off the main faults (Fig. 5).
-The throws of the second-order faults are up to 100 m. but diminish on going away from the main faults.
+The throws of the second-order faults are up to 100 m, but diminish on going away from the main faults.
 The sediments of Margeries Dal form part of the easterly dipping flank of an open anticline.
-On the structural contour map (Fig. 6), it ca be seen that the anticline forms a dom culmination in West Ymers Ø. Lamprophy dykes intrude the sediments and contain fragments of quartzite and granite.
+On the structural contour map (Fig. 6), it can be seen that the anticline forms a doma culmination in West Ymers Ø. Lamprophy: dykes intrude the sediments and contain fragments of quartzite and granite.

-Mineralization in North and South Margeries Dal occurs in the 100 m thick lowermost limestone unit of the Upper EBG as veins in second-order structures At North Margeries Dal (Fig. 5) the largest vein contains both scheelite and stibnite in a breccia zone striking O80° and dipping 75°N. Stibnite predominates in the 65 m of the breccia zone nearest the main fault.
+Mineralization in North and South Margeries Dal occurs in the 100 m thick lowermost limestone unit of the Upper EBG as veins in second-order structure: At North Margeries Dal (Fig. 5) the largest vein contains both scheelite and stibnite in a breccia zone striking 080° and dipping 75°N. Stibnite predominates in the 65 m of the breccia zone nearest the main fault.
 It occurs as decimetre-thick massive vein and as thin veinlets in the hanging wall of the breccia zone in the limestone.
 Scheelite has been observed in the brecciated limestone of this 65 m long zone, but only as scattered grain

 West of the stibnite-dominated zone the brecciated limestone is mineralize along strike for 110 m, mostly with scheelite, but also with stibnite.
 Scheelite occurs as irregularly distributed fillings in the 1-2 m thick breccia zone.
-Stibnite occurs in a few millimetre to decimetre-thick veins in both the footwall and hanging wall of the breccia zone.
+Stibnite occurs in a few millimetre to decimetre-thick veins ir both the footwall and hanging wall of the breccia zone.
 Sampling of the entire 110 m long zone indicates content of 0.8% W and 2.4% Sb with a thickness averaging 3 m.
 Dolomitization and sili cification of the limestone is also present in the breccia zone.
 Magnesia contents are up to 5% and silica from 10 to 60%, compared with <1% MgO and 1-5% SiO2 in unmineralized limestone.
-There are slight enrichments in bismuth (up to 10 ppm), mercury (up to greisen-like, muscovite-rich selvage of the veins, which comprises cassiterite, apatite, fluorite and scheelite.
-The quartz core of the veins contains accessoric bornite, chalcopyrite, cassiterite, hematite, galena, bismuthinite and stannite.
-The average tungsten content of the veins is less than 100 ppm, but the muscovite selvage contains on average about 0.5% Sn.
+There are slight enrichments in bismuth (up to 10 ppm), mercury (up to